Assistant Professor of Ethics of Technology (Tenure Track)

 The Department of Values, Technology and Innovation (VTI) focuses on the value dimension of comprehensive engineering, the overarching research theme of the Faculty of Technology, Policy and Management (TPM).
 It uniquely comprises philosophers, economists and risk scholars.
 It studies how to develop and diffuse responsible technological innovations that reflect deeply held social and moral values.
 The department is one of the largest groups in the world studying value aspects, economics and risks for a wide range of sociotechnical systems.
 The department plays a leading role nationally and internationally in research in responsible innovation and design for values.

 The Ethics and Philosophy of Technology section provides for service teaching at all engineering programs of TU Delft, primarily in ethics but also in philosophy of engineering methodology and philosophy of science.
 We develop and provide our teaching in close collaboration with (assistant/associate) professors in engineering, to provide for tailor-made education that connects well with the focus of the different engineering programs.
-In the coming years we will redesign our teaching activities to provide more thematic ethics courses that are open to students from a variety of engineering programs.
+We are currently redesigning our teaching activities to provide more thematic ethics courses that are open to students from a variety of engineering programs.
+For more information on our unique teaching approach, see: https://www.tudelft.nl/ethics/